TeamLinux01/tailscale-caddy-dns/README.md

 >
 > The tailscale-caddy-dns container will not be able to access other docker containers via the internal network, all containers will have to publish the ports they use.
 >
-> I recommend using `127.0.0.1:`port or `:::`port to publish only to the loopback address.
+> I recommend using `127.0.0.1:`port or `:::`port to publish only to the loop-back address.
 >
 > Use `reverse_proxy localhost:`port to establish the connection.